aws-ia/cfn-abi-crowdstrike-fcs/guide/content/govcloud-deployment-steps.md

 2. Click **Upload**
 3. Click **Add Folder**
 4. Select the new `cfn-abi-crowdstrike-fcs` directory.
     * **Note**:  this directory may have the same name of the repo you downloaded.
-Please snure you are selecting the `cfn-abi-crowdstrike-fcs` directory which contains only the folders and files created by the source_prep.py script in the previous step.
+Please ensure you are selecting the `cfn-abi-crowdstrike-fcs` directory which contains only the folders and files created by the source_prep.py script in the previous step.
 5. Click **Upload**

 ## Step 3: Launch the CloudFormation template in the AWS Organizations management account {#launch-cfn}

 1. Launch the CloudFormation template in your [AWS Control Tower home Region](https://docs.aws.amazon.com/controltower/latest/userguide/region-how.html).
     * Stack name: `template-crowdstrike-enable-integrations`
-    * Update the follwoing parameters as needed:
+    * Update the following parameters as needed:
         * Falcon CID Details
             * **Falcon Account Type**: Your Falcon Cloud type.
 Select `govcloud`
             * **Falcon API Client ID**: Your CrowdStrike Falcon API Client ID